Occupation number generating function#

 which is defined over all integer values of \(n\). \(G(x,t)\) is a probability generating functions since its coefficients \(P_n(t)\) are occupation numbers, and therefore positive coefficients, such that \(G(1,t) = 1\) for all time \(t\).

-Solution to the birth-death process#
+Equilibrium of the linear birth-death process#

 Consider the birth–death process with a fixed constant birth rate \(\mu\) for particles and a fixed death rate \(\nu\) for all active particles.
 This is a system we also tackle with numerical integration, which means we know it contains a steady-state distribution over all occupation numbers.
 For this process, our master equations are defined as follows for \(n\geq 0\),